 Symposia: Informed decision making for planetary wellbeing I: the challenge of science-policy-society interfacing in the European context

-The session aims to reflect on these approaches and challenges of science-policy interactions from a scientific as well as practical perspective, build the awareness on the EU advice environment across participants and invite them to play an active role in the future.
+a) Goal / Objective: The session aims to reflect on both concepts and implementation examples of science-policy-society interactions.
+This includes also the discussion of challenges and opportunities and consequently to build the awareness across participants and invite them to play an active role in the future.

 Journals participating in Peerage of Science

 Available before, during and after the peer review process.
 All Select destinations have concurrent access to all ongoing peer review processes, and the right to make direct publishing offers to you.
 Note that journals may require additional in-house peer review.

 Available only after the peer review process is complete.
 Submission to a Connect destination exports the process exclusively and cancels any existing offers from The Select destinations (the traditional "no simultaneous consideration" policy).
 However, you can cancel export later by exporting to another Connect destination, or by returning the process to full availability.
 Note that journals may require additional in-house peer review.